Skip to Content

 Fundamentals of AV Preservation

-Fundamentals of AV Preservation was developed by AVPreserve and NEDCC and is supported in part by the National Endowment for the Humanities.
-Covering the core topics in caring for and reformatting audiovisual collections, this course prepares participants to be effective collections stewards for audiovisual materials.
+The Fundamentals of AV Preservation course was developed by AVPreserve and NEDCC and is supported in part by the National Endowment for the Humanities.
+The course includes a free online textbook with an instructor-led option once a year.
+The course covers core topics in caring for and reformatting audiovisual collections that prepare participants to be effective collections stewards for audiovisual materials.
+The textbook can be used as a free self-paced course at any time.

 The online course includes these topics: